 Yield: 25 – 30 balls • Special equipment: food processor

-Whether it’s for a quick breakfast or mid-day snack, these bliss balls offer quick and easy nutrition for a mighty health kick.
+Whether it’s for a quick breakfast or mid-day snack, these energy balls offer quick and easy nutrition for a mighty health kick.
 Made with whole, raw superfood ingredients, no added sugar, and a warm chai spice blend, these convenient bite-sized balls are a perfectly satisfying on-the-go snack.
-Our bliss balls offer a range of health benefits from their great source of gut-friendly fiber, a boost of antioxidants and omega 3, plant-based protein, and essential vitamins and minerals.
-In addition, we crafted these bliss balls solely with seeds rather than nuts to reduce our water footprint for sustainably sourced sustainable energy.
+These energy balls offer a range of health benefits from their great source of gut-friendly fiber, a boost of antioxidants and omega 3, plant-based protein, and essential vitamins and minerals.
+In addition, we crafted these energy balls solely with seeds rather than nuts to reduce our water footprint for sustainably sourced sustainable energy!

 - 2 cups dates (pitted and soaked for an hour)